-The financial sustainability forecast shall report revenues generated by KICs, and non EIT sources of financing for EIT funded activities (EFA) and non EIT funded activities (NEFA).
+The financial sustainability forecast shall report revenues generated by the KIC, and non EIT sources of financing for EIT funded activities (EFA) and non EIT funded activities (NEFA).

-Please note that KICs financial assets are not in the scope of this forecast.
+Please note that the KIC's financial assets are not in the scope of this forecast.
 These shall be presented additionally to the BP per se.